pawan054/Gfortran-Tutorial/README.md

 # Gfortran-Tutorial
+### Hi,
-Hellow! this is me Pawan Joshi from Central Department of Physics, Tribhuvan Univerity.
-In this repository, you can find all the tutorilas and practice codes taught in computational class to 2077 batch students.
-All codes are written in Gfortan and the basics of it is also discussed.
+### I am Pawan Joshi.
+In this repository, you can find the tutorials and solved practice problems codes which were taught in computational course (year 2077) at Central Departments of Physics, Trubhuwan University, Nepal.
+Please check the files names properly.